cgyurgyik/fast-voxel-traversal-algorithm/README.md

 ### About
 A prototype for the implementation of Amanatides & Woo's "A Fast Voxel Traversal Algorithm" in C++.
 Note, this has not been tested, and is not guaranteed to be bug-free.
-An overview of the algorithm can be found [here](https://docs.google.com/document/d/1QvWw81A0T5vcMAt1WElDeSdBmsw0KJvJdYNr7XfRHfw/edit?usp=sharing) (work in progress).
+An overview of the algorithm can be found [here](https://github.com/cgyurgyik/fast-voxel-traversal-algorithm/blob/master/overview/FastVoxelTraversalOverview.md).

 ### Notes
 - Instead of using ```double``` or ```float```, I've decided to use ```value_type``` which can be set to a user-specified type in ```Vec3.h```.